 ArchCare remains focused on Jesus’ example of bringing healing, hope and compassion to individuals and communities, including those who are underserved and often marginalized.
 Following the courageous example of Religious Sisters who pointed the way forward, ArchCare is discerning additional ways to provide care that will help the ministry remain socially relevant.
 St. Teresa is the first, in what we hope will be several apartment buildings, that offer housing for the general public, including those diagnosed with autism.
 Housed in a former convent, apartments are thoughtfully designed, with common areas that allow tenants to gather and meet.
 Through the Tenant Council, a monthly calendar is published that offers tenants opportunities to socialize together and with the greater community.
 In keeping with our ArchCare mission, each tenant is treated as a whole person, always treating them with dignity and respect, offering them the highest quality of life through a model that delivers excellence.

 Why St. Teresa's?

 Saint Teresa of Calcutta and the Holy Father remind us that we have the responsibility to defend human dignity and embrace the most vulnerable among us. - His Eminence, Timothy Cardinal Dolan, Archbishop of New York

-- To enable young adults with autism to live away from their families, probably for the first time.
+- To enable adults with autism to live away from their families, probably for the first time.